Anaderis/javafx/README.md

 ## Main objectives

 As part of a school project, I decided to create an application using **JAVAFX**, in order for a fictional company called "Kybu" to access and manage all the employees.
 All the database information are accessible through a **REST API**.
+The API I created is also available on my GitHub profile.
 As Kybu is a company specialized in selling Marvel, Nintendo and Blizzard goodies, I chose to create the design accordingly.

 The main features of this application are :
 - **Dynamic filters** using the name, surname or email address.